 During Emperor Diocletian’s reign, when Christians were heavily persecuted, these brothers faced arrest on the orders of the Cilician Prefect, Lysias.
 Despite enduring extreme torture, including crucifixion, stoning, and being shot with arrows, they remained unwavering in their faith.
 They ultimately met their end by beheading.
 Their younger brothers – Anthimus, Leontius, and Euprepius – who were always by their side, also shared in this martyrdom.

 One of their most notable miracles was the transplantation of a leg from a deceased Ethiopian to replace a man’s diseased limb.
 This extraordinary tale has been depicted in numerous artworks over the ages.

-Sts.
-Cosmas and Damian are regarded as the patrons of physicians and surgeons and are sometimes represented with medical emblems.
-They are invoked in the Canon of the Mass and in the Litany of the Saints.
+As symbols of medical devotion, Saints Cosmas and Damian are often depicted with symbols related to healthcare.
+Recognized as the patron saints of physicians and surgeons, they are mentioned in the Canon of the Mass and the Litany of the Saints.

 Their purported skulls hold a revered spot in Madrid’s convent of the Clares, having been there since 1581.
 These relics were generously donated by Maria, the daughter of the Holy Roman Emperor Charles V.